 - 2 to 3 parsnips, peeled and finely chopped

-- 2 to 4 teaspoons of curry powder, or to taste
+- 2 to 4 teaspoons curry powder or to taste adjust the spicing to suit your family's tastes

 - freshly ground pepper